mulesoft-assets/template-sap2sfdc-contact-migration/README.md

 Please review the terms of the license before downloading and using this template.
 In short, you are allowed to use the template for free with Mule ESB Enterprise Edition, CloudHub, or as a trial in Anypoint Studio.

 # Use Case <a name="usecase"/>
-Use this template if you would like to sync SAP Customer's Contacts to Salesforce Contacts in manner one time synchronization hitting an HTTP endpoint.
+Use this template if would like to sync Customer's Contacts from SAP to Salesforce Contacts in manner one time synchronization hitting the Http endpoint

-This Anypoint Template retrieves all Contacts in SAP using the standard BAPI **BAPI_CUSTOMER_GETCONTACTLIST** and transforms them into Salesforce Contacts.
+			Inboud SAP endpoint retrieves all Contacts in SAP using standard BAPI  **BAPI_CUSTOMER_GETCONTACTLIST** and transforms them to Salesforce Contacts

-In this template you may to choose whether the Account for a Contact should be created as well during the process.
+			In this template you may to choose whether Account for Contact should be created as well during the process.

-This functionality relies on the standard BAPI **BAPI_CUSTOMER_GETDETAIL2** for retrieving details about customers.
+			This functionality relies on standard BAPI for retrieving details about customers **BAPI_CUSTOMER_GETDETAIL2**

 # Considerations <a name="considerations"/>